TechNoobForSale/Benchmarking-For-Dummies/Benchmarking Guide.md

     Man.
 You heard of this already.
 Who didn't?
 In order to keep itself safe, any piece of silicon is instructed by software and/or hardware to obey to a set Maximum Temperature, which as you may know, is defined by °C or °F or K or whatever the hell you use, doesn't matter.
 Too hot, BAD.
 Too cold, Ehhhhh it depends (More on this later).

-    This is usually not a problem for Desktop Devies.
+    This is usually not a problem for Desktop Devices.
 Big, Strong, Mighty active cooling systems are ready to dispatch the heat produced by your CPU/GPU/RAM and others with incredible speed and efficiency, so long as it's properly maintained.

     Well, most Mobile Devices don't really have access to that.
 Those little Systems on a Chip are forced to be sandwiched in minuscule Passive Cooling Systems, that nowadays often rely on the "Vapor